SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Starting case prep early like this is useful even when you expect a moderator to show up in 10 minutes, because their arrival would coincide with the end of case prep of recruits.

+---

+Except for having to remember to save, I think this website discovered in 2024 is

 talk about how easy it is to get caught up in the debate once you've taken attendance at the start.
 Extra focus is needed to remember to take attendance everytime a person comes in, so have a book open or something so that this helps remind you.